Kidneys and kidney stones

 These are the most common type of kidney stone.
 They are composed of calcium in combination with either phosphate or oxalate.
 These occur when there are excess levels of calcium circulating in the blood.

 Uric acid stones

-These kidney stones occur when excess amounts of uric acid are present in the blood.
-Approximately 50% of people with this type of kidney stone also develop gout – a painful form of arthritis caused by solid deposits of uric acid in the joints.
+These kidney stones occur when excess amounts of uric acid are present in the blood and tend to occur in people who don't drink sufficient fluids or lose a lot of fluid, and in people who eat a high protein diet.
+Many people with this type of kidney stone also develop gout – a painful form of arthritis caused by solid deposits of uric acid in the joints.

 These kidney stones are often composed of magnesium ammonium phosphate and tend to occur in people who have repeated urinary tract infections.

 Cystine is a type of amino acid.
 People with cystine stones usually have an abnormality with the way their body processes amino acids in the diet.